top of page

 What ages are your kids' workshops geared towards?

 Most of our workshops for kids are geared toward children between ages 5-12.
+We also offer workshops for middle- and high-school students.

-Do you hold school assemblies?
+Do you offer school assemblies?

 Yes.
 Please contact us for more information at weethepeopleboston@gmail.com/.